piccolomo/plotext/readme/bar.md

 ## Box Plot
 Box plot is common and useful in statistics plot.
 `plot.box` function supports two types of input data.
-The first form involves providing the raw data to calculate the distribution(`hint=False`, default).
-Alternatively, one can directly provide the pre-calculated metrics, namely the minimum, first quartile, median, third quartile, and maximum(`hint=True`).
+The first form involves providing the raw data to calculate the distribution(`quintuples=False`, default).
+Alternatively, one can directly provide the pre-calculated metrics, namely the minimum, first quartile, median, third quartile, and maximum(`quintuples=True`).

 the first form:
 ```python